rackerlabs/support-how-to/content/how-to/exchange/manage-public-folders-in-the-control-panel-for-hosted-exchange-2010/index.md

 #### Create a subfolder from the parent folder's page

 1. Click the gear icon next to the folder for which you want to create subfolders.
 2. Click **Create Subfolder**.
 3. In the **Folder Name** field, specify a name for the subfolder.
 4. Select the type of folder.
-5. To mail-enable the folder, select the **Enabled** check box.
+5. To mail-enabled the folder, select the **Enabled** check box.
 6. Specify or edit the display name.
 7. Specify or edit the email address for the folder.
 8. Select or edit the reply-to address.
 9. Click **Save** to create the folder.

 #### Create a subfolder from the public folder listing page

 1. Click the gear icon.
 2. Click **Create Subfolder**.
 3. In the **Folder Name** field, specify a name for the subfolder.
 4. Select the type of folder.
 5. Select whether or not this will be a mail enabled folder.
 6. Click **Save** to create the folder.

 #### Create a subfolder from the subfolder listing page

 1. In the folder list, click the name of the folder for which you want to create a subfolder.
     The subfolder view is displayed
 2. Click **Create Subfolder**.
 3. In the **Folder Name** field, specify a name for the subfolder.
 4. Select the type of folder.
-5. To mail-enable the folder, select the **Enabled** check box.
+5. To mail-enabled the folder, select the **Enabled** check box.
 6. Click **Save** to create the folder.

 {{<image src="subfolders2_a.png" alt="" title="">}}